Technical Assistance for Agricultural Producers

 “This 112.8-acre easement is located in Catahoula Parish, LA.
 The easement consisted of existing bottomland hardwoods, an existing levee with a water control structure and prior converted cropland.
 We improved the levee and replaced the existing structure with two structures as well as added a structural emergency spillway, creating a 14.7-acre shallow water area.
 We also created a 1.96-acre microtopography feature to hold shallow water semi permanently.
 This adds to the habitat diversity of the property.
 We also planted native bottomland hardwood trees.
 This project took a total of three years to restore.”

-The Trust utilizes a number of conservation practices to restore habitat across a diverse range of landscapes and improve their existing conditions.
-The Natural Resources Conservation Service’s (NRCS) conservation wetland engineering and biological practices are used to address the problem areas identified onsite.
+The Trust utilizes a number of best management practices across a diverse range of landscapes to improve their existing conditions and address problem areas identified onsite.
 Some of these practices include:

 Vegetative Management